EPIC US ROAD TRIP DAYS 18-22THE GREAT PLAINS - WYOMING, NEBRASKA, IOWA, MISSOURI, & ARKANSAS

 Wyoming, Take III

 We’ve already been to Wyoming on this road trip.
-Twice actually, visiting the northeastern corner of the state on day 7 and the northwestern corner on days 8 to 10.
+Twice actually, visiting the northeastern corner of the state on day 7 and the northwestern corner on days 8, 9 & 10.
 Now it was the turn of the southeastern corner.
 It was a largely spur-of-the-moment decision to embark on an out-of-the-way drive to the towns of Laramie & Medicine Bow, 50 miles and 110 miles respectively west of the state capital of Cheyenne, our intended destination for this day.
 Neither place gets many visitors but both places have reasons to visit, not only in the towns themselves but also along the 57-mile stretch of two-lane US Route 30 that separates them.

 Founded as a tent city in the mid-1860s off the back of railroad construction, Laramie may be the of home of Wyoming’s only four-year university, the University of Wyoming, but, and make no mistake, this is primarily a cowboy town.
-Sitting on the windswept Wyoming prairie and a busy railroad junction, the town boasts the Downtown Laramie Historic District, a small (5 blocks) but historic downtown region of attractive two-storey redbrick buildings, murals, and pickup trucks.
+Sitting on the windswept Wyoming prairie and a busy railroad junction, the town boasts the Downtown Laramie Historic District, a small (5 blocks) downtown region of attractive two-storey redbrick buildings, murals and pickup trucks.

 On display in The Buckhorn Bar, Laramie.
 AmericanCowboy.com‘s introduction to their list of ‘The Best Cowboy Bars in the West’.